-It’s easy to move your files and settings from another Mac or PC to your iMac.
-You can transfer information to your iMac from an old computer—or from a Time Machine backup on a USB storage device—either wirelessly, or with an Ethernet cable and adapters.
+It’s easy to copy your files and settings wirelessly from another Mac or PC to your iMac.
+You can transfer information to your iMac from an existing computer or from a Time Machine backup on a USB storage device.

 Transfer wirelessly.
-To transfer the data when you first set up your iMac, use Setup Assistant.
-To transfer data later, you can use Migration Assistant.
-Open a Finder window, go to Applications/Utilities, then double-click Migration Assistant to do a wireless migration.
-Follow the onscreen instructions.
+If you didn’t transfer your data when you first set up your iMac, you can use Migration Assistant at any time.
+Open a Finder window, go to Applications, open the Utilities folder, then double-click Migration Assistant and follow the onscreen instructions.
 Make sure both computers are connected to the same network, and keep the computers near each other throughout the migration process.

 If you used Time Machine to back up your files from another Mac to a storage device (such as an external disk), you can copy the files from the device to your iMac.
 See Back up and restore your Mac.

 Copy files from a storage device.
-Connect the device to the USB 3 port or Thunderbolt 3 (USB-C) port on your iMac, then drag files from your storage device to your iMac.
+Connect the device to any port on your 24-inch iMac or a USB-A port or Thunderbolt 3 (USB-C) port on your 21.5-inch iMac or 27-inch iMac.
+Then drag files from the storage device to your iMac.